warren-bank/HLS-Proxy/README.md

   * when this option is not specified:
     * HTTP proxy binds to: `80`
     * HTTPS proxy binds to: `443`
+* _--req-headers_ is the filepath to a JSON data Object containing key:value pairs
+  * each _key_ is the name of an HTTP header to send in in every outbound request

 - - - -